-A 501(c)(3) organization has the option of opting out of its state unemployment insurance program.
+A 501(c)(3) organization has the option of opting out of its state unemployment insurance program and choosing to self-insure.
 Instead of paying a set amount of unemployment tax to the state every year regardless of how many of its employees file claims, it reimburses the state only for unemployment claims the state actually pays out to its former employees.
-This can save big money because nonprofits typically pay more in unemployment taxes than the state pays out for the nonprofit's former employees' claims.
+In ordinary times, this can save big money because nonprofits typically pay more in unemployment taxes than the state pays out for the nonprofit's former employees' claims.
 In the past, many nonprofits have saved 30% to 40% over five to ten years.

-For more information on compying with IRS nonprofit regulations, see Nolo's book, Every Nonprofit's Tax Guide.
+For more information on complying with IRS nonprofit regulations, see Nolo's book, Every Nonprofit's Tax Guide.